sidneyspil/PSY329_portfolio/README.md

 This study examined the differences between men and women on their levels of life satisfaction and loneliness within low, middle, and high-income levels.

 **Why ask this question?**
 <ins>Past research has found that:</ins>
   - Women tend to be more satisfied with life than men (Joshanloo & Jovanovic, 2020).
   - People with higher incomes tend to be more satisfied with life (Joshanloo & Jovanovic, 2020).
-  - Men and women tend to be equally lonely (Maes et al., 2019)
+  - Men and women tend to be equally lonely (Maes et al., 2019).

-By specifically looking at differences at each income level, I was able to get a deeper understanding of how income impacts the differences that men and women have in these well-being measures.
+*These findings are very general, so more research is needed to understand how income and sex work together to impact these measures of well-being.*
+This brought me to my research, where I specifically looked at sex differences in loneliness and life satisfaction within specific income levels to get a deeper understanding.